Best Line-to-Leader Knots for Every Setup

 The best line-to-leader knots are the FG Knot (98% strength, slimmest profile), Double Uni Knot (90% strength, easiest to tie), and Alberto Knot (90% strength, good balance).
 For braid to fluorocarbon, the FG Knot is the gold standard.
 For quick re-ties, the Double Uni cannot be beat.

 The connection between your main line and leader is arguably the most important knot in your entire setup.
 A poor line-to-leader knot can cost you fish, create casting problems, and destroy your confidence.
-This guide covers the best knots for every line-to-leader situation.
+This guide covers the best knots for every line-to-leader situation — braid to fluorocarbon, monofilament to monofilament, and everything in between.

 Why You Need a Leader